How We Help

 Gateway

 The Gateway Program provides specialized staff support for people with a dual diagnosis of an intellectual disability and a mental illness.
-The program focuses on further developing social skills and engagement in community activities such as volunteer assignments, fitness activities or pre-employment training.
-Admission is limited to only those determined by Starkey to require the level of support the Gateway Program provides.
+The program provides structured opportunities for community volunteerism, pre-employment training and interpersonal skill building.
+Admission is limited to those determined by Starkey to require the level of support the Gateway Program provides.